 How is a Disability Onset Date Established?

 Because many medical conditions progress gradually into a complete disability, it is difficult to pinpoint one particular event causing the disability.
 Social Security disability applicants will need to submit detailed medical documentation from their physicians to support affirmation of an onset date.
 The majority of SSDI applications are denied because they do not contain ample evidence that a disability occurred so many years ago.
-However, an experienced disability attorney may reopen an old SSDI claim to gather evidence for establishing the month and year of the onset of a disability.
+However, an experienced disability representative may reopen an old SSDI claim to gather evidence for establishing the month and year of the onset of a disability.